 Petroglyph National Monument was established in 1990 and is considered a young National Park unit.
 The monument is cooperatively managed by the National Park Service and the City of Albuquerque Open Space Division.
-Currently we are moderately limited on accessible features.
+Currently, we are limited on accessible features.
 On the other hand, each project that is started and implemented by the National Park Service takes into account accessibility.

-Las Imágenes Visitor Center -
+Information Center -

-For questions concerning accessibility call the Visitor Center at (505) 899-0205 ext.
-335 or the Chief of Interpretation at ext.
-230.
+For questions concerning accessibility call the Information Center at (505) 899-0205.